dukewan/hackerrank-js/README.md

-#Hackerrank in JS
+# Hackerrank in JS

-My solutions for Hackerrank problems with JavaScript language.
+Hackerrank solutions in JavaScript language.

-Hope it helps. :)
+Let's do it in the JS way and hack the codes. : )

+Visit [http://1mhz.me/categories/Hackerrank-in-JS/](http://1mhz.me/categories/Hackerrank-in-JS/) to get detailed explanations for these solutions.)